qgis/QGIS-Enhancement-Proposals/qep-322-profile-tool-point-edition.md

 - Synchronize edition state between the main canvas and the elevation profile: enabling edition on a layer from the elevation profile will activate it in the main canvas, and vice versa.
 - Synchronize selection: it is the same between the elevation plots and the main layer.

-Tolerance will not be handled when adding or moving points.
-This means that the points will always be placed on the profile line.
+The different operations (Add, Delete, Move, Select) will be implemented by creating new tools that inherit from `QgsPlotTool`.

 This editing toolbox will not be enabled if the selected layer is not a point layer.

-The different operations (Add, Delete, Move, Select) will be implemented by creating new tools that inherit from `QgsPlotTool`.

-This branch already contains a rough implementation: https://github.com/ptitjano/QGIS/tree/capture-profile-points
+### Selection

+Select features by clicking on them or with a rectangle selection. keyboard modifiers will allow to select points more precisely:

+ - Shift to add to current selection
+ - Control to remove from current selection

+### Add features

+In editing mode, activate it by clicking the "Add Point Feature" button in the elevation profile panel. then click on the elevation profile to add a new point.
+If necessary, the attribute form will immediately open.
+Snapping will be handled.

+### Move features

+In editing mode, activate it by clicking the "Move Points Feature" button in the elevation profile panel.
+Select a point by clicking on it and then click on its new location.
+Moving points will have a special "lock abscissa" keyboard modifier to avoid changing x/y coordinate while moving.
+It will also handle snapping.

+### Delete features

+Deletion of features will work on selection.
+First, select features by clicking on them or using a rectangle selection.
+Then delete them by clicking the "Delete Features" button from the elevation profile toolbar.

+### Tolerance

+ - added points will be placed on the profile line
+ - points can be picked/selected in the tolerance zone to be moved or deleted but moved points are reprojected on the profile line (x/y are changed when z is moved)

 ## Deliverables

 - A new editing toolbox in the profile tool
 - Add / Move / Delete / Select points from the profile tool

+This branch already contains a rough implementation: https://github.com/ptitjano/QGIS/tree/capture-profile-points

 ### Affected Files